millerscout/literate-sniffle/README.md

 - **Frontend** on port 5173

 The database schema will be automatically created and migrations applied.

+To test the application, upload the sample CNAB file located at `backend/uploads/CNAB.txt` or download from [this GitHub link](https://github.com/ByCodersTec/desafio-ruby-on-rails/blob/master/CNAB.txt).

 ### Manual Setup (Local Development)